LGBTQ FRIENDLY HOTELS AND HOSTELS

 Klaus K is also one of the first design hotels in Finland.
 You can experience the design in the rooms as well as in the public areas.
 The hotel is located in the heart of Helsinki, just a few hundred meters from the Helsinki railway station.
 The beat of Helsinki is right here.
 And if you want to visit some of the gay bars or clubs in Helsinki, they are all within a walking distance.
 From the roof terrace you have a nice view over the Helsinki skyline.

-We highly recommend the Klaus K for all visitors in Helsinki and especially to all LGBT people.
+We highly recommend the Klaus K for all visitors in Helsinki and especially to all LGBTQ people.

 The hotel was founded by one of the oldest women’s organizations in Finland (YWCA of Finland) and the building, which the YWCA’s women build in the late 1920’s, offered safe place for women to live or visit.
 The 100 years old building is situated close to Kamppi mall and bus station.
 One of the biggest and most popular gay clubs in Helsinki, Hercules, is also located next to the hotel.